How to write an accessibility statement

 If you are considering claiming disproportionate burden:

-• You must carry out a detailed assessment to decide claiming disproportionate burden is reasonable.
-We have a template you can use.
-Disproportionate burden assessment template.
+- You must carry out a detailed assessment to decide claiming disproportionate burden is reasonable.
+Use the Disproportionate burden assessment template.

-• You must write down your assessment and keep a copy of the assessment and any quotes as you might be asked to show them to justify your decision.
+- You must write down your assessment - keep a copy of the assessment and any quotes as you might be asked to show them to justify your decision.

 11. Write a simple version of the accessibility issues